craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Longswords are *heavy* and *versatile (d10)*.
 Once per rest, you may use this weapon's special ability;

 #### Greatsword
 Broadswords are large, straight, hilted blades that must be wielded in two hands due to their size.
+They are a favorite among brutes, as their size lends authority to their intimidations.

 Greatswords deal 2d8 slashing damage.
 Greatswords are *heavy* and *two-handed*.
 Once per rest, you may use this weapon's special ability;

 #### Rapier
-Rapiers are straight, thin, basket-hilted blades that are more effective
+Rapiers are thin, straight, basket-hilted blades that are more effective while wielded with more precision than strength.

+Rapiers deal 1d8 piercing damage.
+Rapiers are *finesse* and *quick*.
+Once per rest, you may use this weapon's special ability;

 #### Claymore
-Claymores are
+Claymores are large

 #### Sabre
 #### Hooksword